openedx/edx-documentation/en_us/course_authors/source/building_course/credit_courses/proctored_exams.rst

 Two results are possible for proctoring session reviews.

-*  **Verified** - the learner has passed the proctoring review.
+*  **Satisfactory** - the learner has passed the proctoring review.

-*  **Rejected** - Some suspicious activity has been observed and the learner has not passed the proctoring review.
+*  **Unsatisfactory** - Some suspicious activity has been observed.
+The learner has not passed the proctoring review.

 Some learner behavior that is listed in the Online Proctoring Rules is discouraged, but does not impact the integrity of the exam.
-Violations in these cases might be flagged but learners with such flags will still receive a **Verified** result.
-For example, a learner is discouraged from playing music or having a TV on in the background while they take their exam, but if their session recording shows such behavior, it is still possible for them to receive a **Verified** result for their proctoring session results, as long as there are no instances of suspicious activity that do seem to indicate cheating.
+Violations in these cases might be flagged but learners with such flags will still receive a **Satisfactory** result.
+For example, a learner is discouraged from playing music or having a TV on in the background while they take their exam, but if their session recording shows such behavior, it is still possible for them to receive a **Satisfactory** result for their proctoring session results, as long as there are no instances of suspicious activity that do seem to indicate cheating.